American Cicero

 In the 6th century BC, many Greek city-states were succumbing to one man rule, which they called tyrants.
 Today the word conjures images of a ruthless and cruel autocrat, but in that time is simply meant a dictator.
 The reason for this would be familiar to anyone living today.
 The elite gained an economic stranglehold on society and used it to subvert the political system.
 The great inequality in Athenian life meant that the bulk of the citizens were becoming victims of a predatory elite.

-In order to avoid what was happening in other city-states, the Athenians decided they had to reform their society, but could not trust the existing elites to do it.
+To avoid what was happening in other city-states, the Athenians decided they had to reform their society but could not trust the existing elites to do it.
 Instead, they turned to the wisest man of their age, a man named Solon, who is remembered today as one of the Seven Sages of Greece.
-He was given temporary dictatorial powers in order to push through economic, political and moral reforms.
-The goal of these reforms was to address economic equality and restore political stability, in order to avoid tyranny.
+He was given temporary dictatorial powers to push through economic, political, and moral reforms.
+The goal of these reforms was to address economic equality and restore political stability, to avoid tyranny.

 If we look around at America today, the similarities are obvious.
 Instead of rich landowners preying on the populace, it is a handful of megalomaniacs, who rule from atop global corporations and hedge funds.
 The normal democratic system of governance has broken down, so that the desires of the people are ignored, while the small donor class wields the state as a weapon against the people.
 Another weapon against the people is a vulgar popular culture, aimed at undermining public dignity and self-respect.

 A third amendment would alter who votes in Federal elections.
 Universal suffrage is every bit as a crazy as open borders.
 It lowers the intelligence of the electorate and encourages the worst habits of the political class.
 An amendment fixing the voting age at 35 and assigning one vote per family household solves this problem.
-That’s right, only the married can vote.
-Maybe some allowance for homeowners could be considered, but the family is the future and voting is about the future, so you have to be future oriented to vote.
+That is right.
+Only the married can vote.
+Maybe some allowance for homeowners could be considered, but the family is the future, and voting is about the future, so you must be future oriented to vote.

 Those are big reforms that would face a lot of resistance from the billionaire predators that prosper from the current corruption.
 That would necessitate a pruning of the billionaire class.
 Bluntly, no one is going to care if Tim Cook is stripped of his wealth and thrown in a dungeon.
 The world will not change if Jeff Bezos drops dead tomorrow.
 The cemeteries are full of indispensable rich people.
 Therefore, the advice of Thrasybulus is warranted, which means an orderly trimming of the financial elite will be required.